MatthiasEschhold/domain-driven-design-cards/README.md

 Domain-Driven Design Cards offer valuable methodological support for a range of strategic and tactical Domain-Driven Design workshops, and they're available for free.
 This initiative is a collaborative project with [nilsbert](https://github.com/nilsbert).
-For more information about us, you can explore my [website](www.architecture-enablers.de).
+For more information about us, you can explore the [website](www.architecture-enablers.de).

 With Domain-Driven Design Cards, you can engage in activities such as the Context Mapping Game, the Strategic Classification Game, the Bounded Context Game, and the Architecture Game.
 If you're looking for a comprehensive guide